 It is easy to assume that Dwarkadhish is the presiding deity of Dwarka.
 In a way, he is, but then not really.
 Krishna is the King of Dwarka and is worshipped in that role.
 The presiding deities, who existed here even before Krishna decided to make it his new capital are Shiva as Siddheshwar Mahadev and his Shakti as Ma Bhadrakali.

 Their temples are small and ordinary today.
 You may have to ask around to reach them.
 Siddheshwar Mahadev temple has a lovely lamp-lighting ceremony in the evening.
 There is an old stepwell next to the temple.
 Bhadrakali temple is on the main road and is surrounded by many other temples.

 Visit the Sharda Peeth

 The city has the privilege of being home to one of the four Peethas set up by Adi Shankaracharya.
-As part of Dwarkadhish Temple complex, they have a lovely temple, some beautiful libraries and some very knowledgeable people you can meet.
+As part of the Dwarkadhish Temple complex, they have a lovely temple, some beautiful libraries, and some very knowledgeable people you can meet.
 This is where I picked up the book that is my best source of knowledge on the city.
 I also met the author of the book Prof Jaiprakash Narayan Dwivedi.

 You must listen to the chanting done by the students of the Sharda Peetha in the city.
 It is an experience in itself.

 Some other interesting temples include: